Store Mariendal: History

-A countryhouse named Lille Lokkerup was in the beginning of the 18th century located at the site.
-It was in the late 1720s owned by Christian Koningh.
-A later owner, royal mint masterChristian Wieneken, renamed it Mariendal after his wife.
+A country house named Lille Lokkerup was located at the site at the beginning of the 18th century.
+In the late 1720s, Christian Koningh owned it.
+A later owner, royal mint master Christian Wieneken, renamed it Mariendal after his wife.

 The property was in 1757 acquired by Philip de Lange.
 He demolished the buildings and constructed Store Mariendal on the Copenhagen side of the border in 1759 followed by Lille Mariendal on the Gentofte side of the border in 1764.

-Lange made the house available to the Spannjish envoy to Copenhagen.
-After Lange's death in 1881, it was sold in auction.
+Lange made the house available to the Spanish envoy to Copenhagen.
+After Lange died in 1881, it was sold in auction.
 The buyer was royal ropemaker Peter Applebye.
 The next owners were chief secretary F. Chr.
 Rosenkrantz, bank manager Johan Niklai Tetens, major-general Oxholm and silk merchant and local politician Johan Christian Lund.
 In 1872 most of the land wassold off in lots.
 The jurist and credit union manager Ephraim Magdalus Møller purchased Store Mariendal in 1888.